dhowe/dialogic/README.md

 ### Transforms

 Dialogic also supports _transformation functions_ (called Transforms) for modifying the results of expanded symbols and groups.
-Built-in transforms include pluralize(), articlize(), capitalize(), and others, which can be called as follows:
+Built-in transforms include pluralize(), articlize(), and [others](http://rednoise.org/dialogic/class_dialogic_1_1_transforms.html), which can be called as follows:

 ````
 ASK How many (tooth, menu, child).pluralize() do you have?